 Due to the influence that Gnosticism has had on popular media and Christianity itself in recent decades, an examination of the basic beliefs of the Gnostic worldview would be helpful.

-- The most distant aeon from the Source, named Sophia (Greek for "wisdom"), fell into error.
-Some versions say that she tried to emanate a universe without her male counterpart (Sometimes called Theletus, sometimes it was Jesus), others say that she tried to take on the mind of the Source in its entirety.
+- The most distant aeon from the Monad, a female entity named Sophia (Greek for "wisdom"), fell into error.
+Some versions say that she tried to emanate a universe without her male counterpart (Sometimes called Theletus, sometimes it was Jesus), others say that she tried to take on the mind of the source in its entirety.
 Whatever the reason, she fell out of communion with the rest of the aeons and became trapped in the primordial material universe.
 Some say that Sophia was destroyed and her remnants would become human souls.
 In any case, although she evokes the figure of Lucifer or a Fallen Angel in role, it's firmly established that Sophia is not evil, neither in intention nor in actions, but rather a victim of herself who is now working for humanity's good and her own atonement.

-- Despite the fundamentally anti-Abrahamic nature of Gnosticism, Jesus has a free pass in their teachings, as he's described as come to Earth to spread the Gospel of the True God, explaining the discrepancy between the Old and New Testaments.
-Gnostic beliefs about Jesus' nature varied radically.
-Some believed he was fully divine and his physical form an illusion.
-Some believed he was a divine being who temporarily inhabited a human shell and was "freed" at death.
+- Despite the fundamentally anti-Abrahamic nature of Gnosticism, Jesus has a free pass in their teachings, as he's described as come to Earth to spread the Gospel of the True God, which explains the discrepancy between the Old and New Testaments.
+Their beliefs about his nature varied radically: some believed he was fully divine and his physical form an illusion, some believed he was a divine being who temporarily inhabited a human shell and was "freed" at death.
 Anyways, to show how important he was in their beliefs, he was often considered to be an aeon by itself, sometimes the intended counterpart of Sophia who came too late.
-With the true knowledge of the universe he imparted, others could hope to achieve the same divine state.
+With the true knowledge of the universe he imparted, others could hope to achieve freedom from the Demiurge's clutches.

 - The Gospel of Thomas